giodueck/punch-cpu/doc/isa/isa.md

 ##### Address register modification
 When using an R-type ldr or str instruction, a pre/post-increment/decrement is supported.
 It is encoded in the `e` bitfield and is interpreted as follows:

-`vvvv vvvu`
+`uuuu uuuv`

 Which represents:
-- v: a 7-bit two's complement value, i.e. a number in the range of -64 to 63.
+- u: a 7-bit two's complement value, i.e. a number in the range of -64 to 63.
-- u: pre/post bit:
+- v: pre/post bit:
   - 0: post: add value after memory access
   - 1: pre: add value before memory access